-The SIAPS project is assisting the Government of Ukraine to improve access to HIV/AIDS and Tuberculosis (TB) medications and diagnostics at public health facilities for those in need.
-The project aims to improve information systems to assure continuous product availability and appropriate treatment outcomes for TB and HIV/AIDS programs; build institutional and human resource capacity to ensure adequate supply and improve pharmaceutical services for TB and HIV medicines; and strengthen pharmaceutical policies, structures and systems to help assure the quality, safety, and appropriate use of TB and HIV/AIDS medicines.
+The SIAPS project assists the Government of Ukraine to improve access to HIV/AIDS and Tuberculosis (TB) medications and diagnostics at public health facilities.
+The project 1) improves information systems to assure continuous product availability and appropriate use of TB and HIV/AIDS medication; 2) builds institutional and human resource capacity to ensure adequate TB commodity supplies and services; and 3) strengthens pharmaceutical policies and systems to assure safe and appropriate use of TB and HIV/AIDS medicines.

 The Challenge TB project improves outcomes for multi-drug resistant tuberculosis (MDR-TB) patients by improving MDR-TB case detection and diagnosis, and enhancing treatment success, leading to lower treatment default rates and reduced mortality.
 The project addresses MDR-TB, including cross-cutting activities to strengthen National TB Program capacity and systems and using innovative approaches to improve TB services in Ukraine.
 The project: 1) improves the enabling environment; 2) ensures patient-centered care and treatment; 3) strengthens infection control; 4) enhances Government of Ukraine political commitment and leadership; 5) improves human resource development.